Adding a preheader text to your email

 The preheader (also known as preview text) is the supporting text that appears after the subject of the email.
 When using a preheader text the chance of convincing the reader to open the email is greater.
 You can think of it almost as a second chance, if your subject has not convinced your subscribers.

 By default, this line of text is taken from the first text found in the email campaign, but you can control the information that is shown in email clients and set a custom email preheader with your own message to intrigue your readers and make them want to know what is inside the received email.

-To add a preheader text to an email open our premium builder (Create with builder), and add a HTML block component from the Content tab at the very top of the message, then copy and paste the following code into the code editor:
+To add a preheader text to an email open our email builder (Create with builder), and add an HTML block component from the Content tab at the very top of the message, then copy and paste the following code into the code editor:

 <!-- Visually Hidden Preheader Text: Start--> <div style="display:none;font-size:1px;line-height:1px;max-height:0px;max-width:0px;opacity:0;overflow:hidden;mso-hide:all;">This is the preheader text</div> <!-- Visually Hidden Preheader Text: End-->

 You will need to replace This is the preheader text with your preheader text and Save once you have finished building your email.